-It is the policy of the College of Southern Idaho that all Athletics facilities (spaces typically, but not solely, designated for specific intercollegiate athletic program(s) use) will be accessible only by those College athletes and athletic personnel authorized to access such facilities, and during their normal hours of operation.
-A valid College identification card is required to gain access.
+It is the policy of CSI that all athletics facilities (spaces typically, but not solely, designated for specific intercollegiate athletic program(s) use) will be accessible only by those CSI athletes and athletic personnel authorized to access such facilities, and during their normal hours of operation.
+A valid CSI identification card is required to gain access.